 This policy is valid from February 2012 and last updated March 2016.

 Karen does accept free product samples, travel, services, event tickets and other forms of compensation.
 Reviews for such are at her discretion and acceptance does not guarantee a review will be published.
 Any reviews will contain only the opinions of the blog author, both good and bad.

 Karen is currently a guest blogger and consultant for Medtronic and their blog The Loop, ongoing since February 2012.
-In return for her contributions, Karen receives devices and/or supplies from Medtronic.
+In return for her contributions, Karen receives devices, supplies and/or monetary compensation from Medtronic.
 Karen’s opinions (as well as this blog) are her own and she strives to be honest when sharing those opinions.